project-gemmi/gemmi/docs/grid.rst

     >>> m.grid
     <gemmi.FloatGrid(60, 24, 60)>

-The low-level header access has three getters and three setters, as in the C++ version.
+For the low-level access to header one can use the same getters and setters as in the C++ version.

 .. doctest::